fuxxcss/fuxxing-fuzzing/README.md

 # dbms-fuzz
-A fuzzing project for databse management system. using libAFL
+A fuzzing project for everything. using libAFL